Reduces The Need For Harsh Chemicals

 - Increases nutrient retention

-- Suppresses diseases in lawns or gardens by introducing micro-organisms into the soil
+- Suppresses diseases in lawns and gardens by introducing micro-organisms into the soil

 - No large particles or mulch-like texture – Soil3 is thoroughly composted and finished by screening for a fine-grained texture